 When Should I Consider A Personal Loan?

-If you are on the fence about whether or not to take out a personal loan, there are times when using a personal loan may be a much better option than using your credit cards:
+If you are on the fence about whether or not to take out a personal loan, consider the following before deciding if it is more beneficial than using your credit cards:

 - You want to consolidate and pay off your high-interest debt in a lump sum.